 Drs.
-Rollins, Petersen, and Adams offer braces and other straightening treatments which can transform your smile.
+Rollins and Petersen offer braces and other straightening treatments which can transform your smile.
 In addition to changing the position of your teeth, our orthodontics in Mesa, Gilbert, Queen Creek or Globe, Arizona can also change your lifestyle during treatment.
 Here are some things you need to know when undergoing orthodontic care.

 Foods to Avoid

 Our Rollins & Petersen team uses durable, quality materials to create your braces.
 However, some foods can still damage your orthodontia and put your straightening treatment to a halt.
 In order to avoid damaging your braces, here are some foods you should avoid eating:

 - Chewy foods—bagels, licorice